psfoley/openfl/docs/running_the_federation.rst

 Running on Docker
 #################

-We will show you how to set up |ProductName| on
+We will show you how to set up |productName| on
 Docker using a simple `MNIST <https://en.wikipedia.org/wiki/MNIST_database>`_ dataset and a `TensorFlow/Keras <https://www.tensorflow.org/>`_ CNN model as